 How do you do this?

-When you choose not to conform to the custom or pattern of this evil world, but choose to stand out, walking in the footsteps of Jesus; you are piercing the heart of evil in the society (Rom.
+When you choose not to conform to the custom or pattern of this evil world, but choose to stand out, walking in the footsteps of Jesus; you are piercing the heart of evil in your community (Rom.
 12:2, Phil.
 2:14-15).

-Second, you pierce the heart of evil when you expose or bring evil to light!
+Third, you pierce the heart of evil when you expose or bring evil to light:

 11 And have no fellowship with the unfruitful works of darkness, but rather expose them.